TFPITOT01 - Lightweight Pitot Tube with Integrated Differential Pressure Sensor

 For best results, the probe should be placed:

-• With the tip facing directly into the relative wind to ensure accurate measurements.
+- The tube tip should be facing directly into the relative wind to ensure accurate measurements.